thingylabs/performance.thingylabs.io/surveys/survey-template.md

 ---

 ## Consent Statement (For Non-Anonymous Surveys)
-By participating in this survey, you agree to provide personally identifying information (PII).
+By participating in this survey, you agree to provide personally identifying information (PII) to evaluate the Thingylabs Performance Initiative, including targeted health measures to enhance health, focus, and productivity.
 Your data will be processed in compliance with GDPR.
-You may withdraw your consent at any time.
+You may withdraw your consent at any time, and your data will be deleted 12 months after the campaign ends unless you agree otherwise.

 ---